 Hot on the heels of Zola success, Stone returned with a ten part Scandi style epic (I wrote the two season openers).
 After wowing Radio 4 listeners this seventh season of the Manchester based police procedural brought home the award for Best Radio Drama at the 2019 Writer Guild Awards.

-Not pausing for breath, I moved swiftly on to the imagined chaos of civil war breaking out in the UK any time during the next five years at 2.15 (strategically after the lunchtime repeat of The Archers) every weekday afternoon or on the BBC Radio iPlayer.
+Not pausing for breath, I moved swiftly on to the imagined chaos of civil war breaking out in the UK any time during the next five years still available here on the BBC Radio iPlayer.

-When I say ‘imagined chaos’, I’m talking about a scenario in the near future post Brexit where things haven’t exactly gone to plan (assuming there was a plan in the first place).
-Sounds implausible?
-Hopefully it will get a repeat soon, as opposed to being broadcast as a marginally more entertaining version of the actual news.
+When I say ‘imagined chaos’, I’m talking about a scenario in the near future post Brexit where things haven’t exactly gone to plan (assuming there was a plan in the first place), and they’re doing things like proroguing parliament.
+Ridiculous huh?!

 So what’s currently on the Marmoset dial?